 Learn more about can contact lens get lost in your eye.

 If you wear your contact lenses for longer than you are supposed to, deposits may build up on the lenses.
-This can lead not just to blurry vision, but also to eye infections.
+This can lead not just to blurry vision with contacts, but also to eye infections.

 Daily disposable lenses are called that for a reason; they are only meant to be used for a single day (and weekly or monthly lenses are similarly only safe to wear for their allotted time.)
 Don’t try to stretch their use beyond the recommended limits.